duhyuncho1994/BA2025DUCHO/README.md

 |Random| TTT       | Nearest Neigh. | 21,674  |411  |260,506   | 489        | 1011         | 32,60% |9,476ms|
 ---

+- As the dataset size increases, the TTT algorithm outperforms Lstar (in perspectives of significantly fewer MQs or fewer symbols used).
+- However, such this result shows that the number of EQs has to increase significantly in return.

 ## Research Context